tc39/proposal-pattern-matching/CORE.md

 The general design of this `match` leans heavily towards hopefully allowing compiler-side optimizations.
-By minimizing runtime generation of matching logic, most match clauses can be filtered according to PIC status (monomorphic/polymorphic/etc), as well as by Map ("hidden classes").
-A smart enough compiler should be able to reorder and omit branches and possibly reduce certain simpler match expressions to what a low-level `switch` might be.
+By minimizing runtime generation of matching logic, many match clauses can potentially be filtered according to PIC status (monomorphic/polymorphic/etc), as well as by Map/type.
+A sufficiently smart compiler should be able to reorder and omit branches and possibly reduce certain simpler match expressions to what a low-level `switch` might be.

 The fact that variable matchers do not need to match against variables in surrounding scopes, and worry about their internal types, is probably also a big advantage -- variable bindings are simply typed the same as the corresponding value passed into `match` (again, optimized with PICs).

-The main showstoppers for this sort of analysis are, I think, [extractors](#extractors) and perhaps guard expressions.
-Neither of these features are optimized to be users' main code paths, and performance-sensitive code can be rewritten to remove these extensions as needed.

 Complex compounds might also cause issues (`&&`/`||`), but these can be optimized if all clauses have identical-typed matchers (`1 || 2 || 3 ~> ...`).